Sarah Bowdich Lee

-Sarah Bowdich Lee (née Wallis) (10 September 1791 – 22 September 1856) was an English author, illustrator, traveller, zoologist, botanist, and pteridologist.
+Sarah Eglonton Bowdich Lee (née Wallis; 10 September 1791 – 22 September 1856) was an English writer, illustrator, traveller, zoologist, botanist, and pteridologist.

-Information
+Biography

-Sarah Lee was born on 10 September 1791, the only daughter of John Eglinton Wallis of Colchester.
+Sarah Eglonton Wallis was born on 10 September 1791, the only daughter of John Eglinton Wallis of Colchester.

 In 1813, she married the naturalist Thomas Edward Bowdich, whose interests in nature, travel, and adventure she shared.

 In 1819, they went to Paris to visit Baron Cuvier; Thomas had previously visited him in 1818 with a letter of introduction obtained from Dr. William Elford Leach of the British Museum.

 They spent most of the next four years in Paris studying his collections.

 In 1823, on their final trip to Africa, they visited Madeira on their way, but her husband died on the Gambia River on 10 January 1824.